peter-leonov/introscope/README.md

 ## Usage

-Introscope works best with Jest as it can be monkey patched to support resource queries.
-Other frameworks can utilise Introscope with [magic comments](#magic-comments).
+Introscope works best with Jest but other frameworks can utilise Introscope with [magic comments](#magic-comments).

 Install: